aimacode/aima-gsoc/README.md

 # Project Ideas for `aimacode`

 We are looking for students to work on `aimacode` for the [Google Summer of Code](https://summerofcode.withgoogle.com) (GSoC).
 We don't know for sure if `aimacode` will be accepted, or how many students we will be allowed to sponsor, but here are some project ideas:

 ## Project 1: Finish `aima-python` algorithms and add explanatory notebooks

 Finish the implementation of the [pseudocode](https://github.com/aimacode/aima-pseudocode) algorithms in Python: we have [a list](https://github.com/aimacode/aima-python/blob/master/README.md) of half a dozen algorithms yet to implement, and a dozen still requiring tests.
-For this we're looking for coders with good taste: the code needs to work, of course, but it also needs to be easy for the reader to understand, and to have a very close (almost one-to-one) correspondance to the pseudocode in the book.
+For this we're looking for coders with good taste: the code needs to work, of course, but it also needs to be easy for the reader to understand, and to have a very close (almost one-to-one) correspondence to the pseudocode in the book.

-In addition to that, we would like to add ipython (jupyter) notebooks that exaplain how to use the algorithms, and show their application to specific domains, demonstrating both how to use the code, and how the underlying AI ideas work.
-The notebooks should also inspire the reader to try out nerw ideas of their own.
+In addition to that, we would like to add ipython (jupyter) notebooks that explain how to use the algorithms, and show their application to specific domains, demonstrating both how to use the code, and how the underlying AI ideas work.
+The notebooks should also inspire the reader to try out new ideas of their own.
 This requires coding skills, but also English writing skill and good educational pedagogy.
-Potential mentors: Dragomir Radev, `dragomir.radev@yale.edu` and
+SPotential mentors: Dragomir Radev, `dragomir.radev@yale.edu`, and
 Pierre de Lacaze, `raymond.delacaze@gmail.com`.

 ## Project 2: Finish `aima-java` algorithms

 Finish the implementation of the [pseudocode](https://github.com/aimacode/aima-pseudocode) algorithms in Java: we have a [list](https://github.com/aimacode/aima-java#index-of-implemented-algorithms) of about a dozen algorithms yet to implement.
-The code needs to work, of course, but it also needs to be easy for the reader to understand, and to have a reasonably close correspondance to the pseudocode in the book.
+The code needs tAo work, of course, but it also needs to be easy for the reader to understand, and to have a reasonably close correspondence to the pseudocode in the book.
 Potential mentor: Peter Norvig `peter@norvig.com`.

 ## Project 3: Graphical demos in `aima-javascript`